vedikasaklani/mcp-suspicious-tools/README.md

 An **attack-server mimic**: the hostile tool surface you'd expect from a compromised or attacker-controlled MCP server.
-Built for guardrail / trust testing (e.g. `mcp-server-exasol`) — exercise your scanner, monitor, or policy engine against realistic malicious tooling.
+Built for guardrail / trust testing (e.g. `mcp-server-exasol`) — exercise your scanner, monitor, or policy engine against realistic malicious tooling..

 ## Capabilities